Vanessa Vanjie Mateo

-Vanessa Vanjie Mateo, sometimes known as Miss Vanjie or simply Vanjie, is the stage name of José Cancel, an American drag performer known for competing on the tenth season of RuPaul's Drag Race and placing fifth on the eleventh season of the show.
-In addition to competing on Drag Race, she has also appeared in many of its spin-offs, including RuPaul's Secret Celebrity Drag Race, RuPaul's Drag Race: Vegas Revue, Canada's Drag Race and RuPaul's Drag Race All Stars.
+Vanessa Vanjie Mateo, sometimes known as Vanessa Vanjie, Miss Vanjie, or simply Vanjie, is the stage name of José Luis Cancel, an American drag performer known for competing on the tenth season of RuPaul's Drag Race and placing fifth on the eleventh season of the show.
+In addition to competing on Drag Race, she has also appeared in many of its spin-offs, including RuPaul's Secret Celebrity Drag Race, RuPaul's Drag Race: Vegas Revue, Canada's Drag Race, and RuPaul's Drag Race All Stars, the latter of which she appeared as a contestant for its ninth season, where she placed runner-up along with season five and All Stars 2 contestant Roxxxy Andrews.

 Early life

-She is of Puerto Rican descent.
-She started doing drag when Drag Race season three and All Stars alumna Alexis Mateo hired her as a backup dancer.
+Vanjie Mateo was born in Puerto Rico and grew up in Kissimmee, Florida and Texas, and is of Puerto Rican descent.
+He started doing drag when Drag Race season three and All Stars alumna Alexis Mateo hired her as a backup dancer.

 Career

-RuPaul's Drag Race

 Vanessa Vanjie Mateo was announced as one of the fourteen contestants competing for the crown on the tenth season of RuPaul's Drag Race, which premiered on March 22, 2018.
 She was eliminated in the first episode, after lip syncing to Christina Aguilera's "Ain't No Other Man" against competitor Kalorie Karbdashian Williams, while Aguilera was the guest judge.
 As she walked backwards off the stage, her parting words were "Miss Vanjie...
 Miss Vanjie...
 Miss...
 Vanjie", which later became an internet meme.
 "Miss Vanjie" was tweeted by many, including several by RuPaul, as well as Michelle Visage and Kathy Griffin.
 The meme was also edited into clips of various movies, TV shows, and even on dating apps, with clips appearing in The Simpsons, Pokémon, Grindr, and The Shining.

 The "Miss Vanjie" catchphrase was said by Rylan Clark-Neal while commenting on the Eurovision Song Contest 2018 first semi-final broadcast during the presentation of Eleni Foureira from Cyprus; he also said it in reference to Montenegro singer Vanja Radovanović, whose name resembles Miss Vanjie's.
 RuPaul wore a "Vanjie" necklace during the Time 100 Gala red carpet.
 The catchphrase was also referenced in multiple further episodes of Drag Race season ten.
 A Snapchat filter of Vanessa's runway look was made available the day after the season ten reunion.

-On January 24, 2019, Mateo was announced as one of the fifteen competitors of season 11 of RuPaul's Drag Race.
+On January 24, 2019, Vanessa Vanjie Mateo was announced as one of the fifteen competitors of season 11 of RuPaul's Drag Race.
 She was in the bottom two for episodes nine and ten, and won both lip syncs against Plastique Tiara and Shuga Cain.
 She was eliminated by Brooke Lynn Hytes in the penultimate week in episode twelve, and placed fifth.
 In Episode 5 of All Stars 5, she made a guest appearance as a "Lip Sync Assassin", where she lip-synced against Shea Couleé, but lost.